Homework 8 - Optimizations

 principle that the order of optimizations shouldn't matter for correctness).
 The

-ensures that this optimization is
+validate_passes function in optimize.ml ensures that this optimization is

 executed before inlining and common subexpression elimination.

-Note: If you don't plan to implement inlining, you don't have to implement uniquify_variables
+Note: If you don't plan to implement inlining, you don't have to implement uniquify_variables.

 Inlining